Cambridge-Hands-On-Science/Experiments/Experiments/Medicine/Blood Glucose.md

 Learn about diabetes and try using a handheld blood glucose meter.

-Last initially checked on 2025-01-19 by Jeovana Ip (jci25@cam.ac.uk) and double-checked
+Last initially checked on 2025-01-19 by Jeovana Ip (jci25@cam.ac.uk) and double-checked on 2025-12-15 by Mafalda Merladet Moreno (mm2758@cam.ac.uk).

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->